 He Has Risen!

 Would this be a good day to talk about the resurrection of Christ?
-Personally, I think every day, is a good day to talk about all things Christ.
-The bible talks about the resurrection.
-Here’s a few things that it says;
+Personally, I think every day, is a good day to talk about ALL things Christ.
+So then let’s go ahead and talk about Christ’s resurrection.
+Let me read a few things that the bible has to say about it..

-And in Luke 24, verse 6, “He is not here, but He has been raised!”
+And in Luke 24, verse 6, the bible says; “He is not here, but He has been raised!”

 “Raised from the dead, through the glory of the Father”, as it says in Romans 6, verse 4.